lab1092/blender-manual_ja/manual/rigging/armatures/editing/templating.rst

-In Blender, the only templating tool is the bone sketching one (Etch-a-ton, described in :doc:`the previous page </rigging/armatures/editing/sketching>`), with its :guilabel:`Template` conversion method - so you should have read its page before this one!
+In Blender, the only templating tool is the bone sketching one (Etch-a-ton, described in :doc:`the previous page </rigging/armatures/editing/sketching>`), with its *Template* conversion method - so you should have read its page before this one!

 Using Bone Sketching